CharithBhat/DevArmory/README.md

 # DevArmory [VScode extension]

-DevArmory is a Switch Blade for Developers.
+DevArmory is a Switchblade for Developers.
 You can perform all your day-to-day tasks from formatting, encoding/decoding to generating and converting text.

 ## How to Install